deepcharles/gait-data/README.md

 # Data sets for the study of human locomotion with inertial measurements units

+The data provided in this repository are described in the following article:
+- Charles Truong, Rémi Barrois-Müller, Thomas Moreau, Clément Provost, Aliénor Vienne-Jumeau, Albane Moreau, Pierre-Paul Vidal, Nicolas Vayatis, Stéphane Buffat, Alain Yelnik, Damien Ricard, and Laurent Oudre, _A Data Set for the Study of Human Locomotion with Inertial Measurements Units_, Image Processing On Line, 9 (2019), pp. 381–390. [https://doi.org/10.5201/ipol.2019.265](https://doi.org/10.5201/ipol.2019.265)

+Please cite this article whenever you want to make a reference to this data set.

-A data description will be available shortly.
-A simple online exploration tool is available [online](http://ipolcore.ipol.im/demo/clientApp/demo.html?id=5555512345).
+A simple online exploration tool is available [online](http://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000084).
 Data can be downloaded as a zipped archive (GaitData.zip, ~200MB):
 - [link 1](https://mycore.core-cloud.net/index.php/s/sTk4Vq8N3zefvKH/download)
 - [link 2](http://dev.ipol.im/~truong/GaitData.zip)